Ideas-on-Stage/ideasonstage.com/content/guides/ultimate-tedx-speaker-guide/index.en.md

 If you are an organizer of a conference, you are welcome to contact us at info@ideasonstage.com and we will create a personalized version of this guide for distribution to your participants, without reference to TED, TEDx and with your branding.

 All commercial use of this document without our agreement is strictly forbidden.
 Honor code activated.

+<aside><blockquote>
+This article is independent research conducted by Ideas on Stage.
+TED and TEDx are registered trademarks belonging to TED Conferences LLC.
+Ideas on Stage is an independent company and has no affiliation with TED or TEDx.
+</blockquote></aside>

 ## Acknowledgements